apeatling/whatsapp-block/README.md

-# WhatsApp Block for WordPress
+# WhatsApp Chat Button for WordPress

 Allow your visitors to send you a message on WhatsApp with the tap of a button.